-How Is the Coronavirus Outbreak Affecting Tanzania?
+How Has the Coronavirus Outbreak Affected Tanzania?

 Tanzania has close trade ties with China, which makes it one of the African countries most at risk of contracting cases of COVID-19.
+Nevertheless, Tanzania decided to keep its borders open.

 Although Chinese citizens have not been banned from obtaining a visa for Tanzania and entering the country, there has been a noticeable drop in visitors from China since the outbreak began, not to mention a dwindling influx of Chinese imported goods.